voxel51/fiftyone/examples/walkthrough.md

 ## Loading an image classification dataset

-Suppose you have an image classification dataset on disk in `dataset_dir` in the following format:
+Suppose you have an image classification dataset on disk in the following
+format:

 ```
     <dataset_dir>/